How to Chalk Paint Furniture Without Brush Marks

 I just took my first furniture painting class using chalk paint and it was so much fun!
 If you have always been interested in painting furniture but were too intimidated to try, rest assured, it’s almost impossible to mess up using chalk paint.

 I think they made chalk paint for people like me, who have the inclination to do crafty things but not a whole lot of patience or natural talent to draw on.

-All of the pieces painted in my beginner class came out looking amazing.
+All of the pieces that everyone painted in my beginner class came out looking amazing.

 What is Chalk Paint?

 Chalk paint, not to be confused with ChalkBoard paint (which is paint that will turn a wall or anything else into a chalkboard), is paint made with the addition of minerals such as sodium bicarbonate.

 The intent of chalk paint is that it is a thicker paint which requires no primer and less coats to get to a finished, opaque color.
 This makes it very appealing to use as a furniture paint since it is easy to apply and gets into all the nooks and crannies of decorative wood without much fuss.

 It is also very easy to distress, modify, or apply a topcoat like a wax or polyurethane, to enhance or change the texture effect.

 Why Use Chalk Paint?